Strongly lensed candidates from the HSC transient survey: Selection method

-Here the index $n$ runs from one to four for quads.
-We also use the lens centre from the light profile as a prior to constrain the centre of the SIE model.
+Here the index $n$ runs from one to four for quads in this work.
+We also used the lens photo-centre, $\mathbf{x}_\text{centre}$, from the light distribution on $P$ as a prior to constrain the centre of mass of the SIE model, $\mathbf{x}_\text{model}$ \footnote{Previous studies \citep[e.g.][]{Koopman_centre} have shown that the offset between the photo centre and the centre of mass of isolated lenses is small, $\lesssim$0.05$\arcsec$.}.
 Therefore, we define